-Many people confuse the terms wastewater and sewage.
+Many people confuse the terms of wastewater and sewage.
 According to Wikipedia, wastewater is any water that has been corrupted by human waste, but can also include industrial pollutants, as well as surface, storm or sewer runoff.

 Sewage is a specific type of wastewater from human waste.